Sueki Yonemura

-Sueki Yonemura (米村末喜, Yonemura Sueki) was a Japanese Vice Admiral the Russo-Japanese War and World War I. He was nicknamed "The God of Navigation" due to the navigational achievements made during his career, serving as the chief navigator of several major battleships.
+Sueki Yonemura (米村末喜, Yonemura Sueki) was a Japanese vice admiral the Russo-Japanese War and World War I. He was nicknamed "The God of Navigation" due to the navigational achievements made during his career, serving as the chief navigator of several major battleships.

 Biography

 Born in Tenmei, Kumamoto Prefecture as the second son of Kokuzo Yonemura (Modern-day Kumamoto City), he graduated from the 29th Class of the Imperial Japanese Naval Academy on December 14, 1901, ranking 39th out of 125.
 He graduated as a torpedo practice student after serving aboard the Asama and Fuji.

 After serving aboard the Oboro, he participated in the Russo-Japanese War as a squad leader of the special fleet flagship Taichung Maru.
-He was the Commander of the Ehime Maru during the Battle of Tsushima.
-After the war, he became a torpedo training student again and while he was a Sub-lieutenant, he developed an interest in the torpedo field.
-After completing several courses specializing in torpedoes, he served as chief navigator of seven ships, an instructor at the Imperial Japanese Naval Academy twice and as an instructor at the Imperial Japanese Naval Academy.
-During the World War I, he went to war as a navigator of the Asama and was involved in the search for the German fleet.
-He also collaborated with the American Expeditionary Forces as he was entrusted with trade protection but due to uncharted rocks and other causes, he ran aground.
+He was the commander of the Ehime Maru during the Battle of Tsushima.

+After the war, he became a torpedo training student again and while he was a sub-lieutenant, he developed an interest in the torpedo field.
+After completing several courses specializing in torpedoes, he served as chief navigator of seven ships, an instructor at the Imperial Japanese Naval Academy twice and an instructor at the Imperial Japanese Naval Academy.
+During World War I, he went to war as a navigator of the Asama and was involved in the search for the German fleet.
+He also collaborated with the American Expeditionary Forces, as he was entrusted with trade protection, but due to uncharted rocks and other causes, he ran aground.